datatrail-jhu/02_googlecloud/manuscript/09_otherapps.md

 {quiz, id: quiz_11_google_maps}

 ### Google Maps quiz

 ?
+Which of the following is not a feature when using YouTube?

+A) Downloading videos
+b) Creating playlists
+c) Saving videos for later
+d) Uploading videos

+?
 What are the different modes of transportation when using Google Maps for directions?